PacaHat/anipaca-app/website/src/docs/guides/player-settings/advanced-player-settings.md

 :::

 ## Edit MPV configuration file <Badge text="None" type="info" />
-Aniyomi employs the [mpv-android](https://github.com/mpv-android/mpv-android) player, offering the ability to extensively configure its settings via a dedicated configuration file.
+Anipaca employs the [mpv-android](https://github.com/mpv-android/mpv-android) player, offering the ability to extensively configure its settings via a dedicated configuration file.
 With this feature, you can conveniently edit the configuration file directly within the app.
 For further details about the configuration file, refer to [mpv's documentation](https://mpv.io/manual/stable/#configuration-files).

 ## Edit MPV input file <Badge text="None" type="info" />
-Aniyomi can also use some of mpv's keybinds, which can be configured here.
+Anipaca can also use some of mpv's keybinds, which can be configured here.
 For further details about the input file, refer to [mpv's documentation](https://mpv.io/manual/stable/#command-interface).

 ## Edit advanced subtitle track select configuration